-4.1 Credit Exposure Norms and Statutory/Other Restrictions on Non-fund Based Limits must be strictly observed.
+4.1 Credit Exposure Norms and Statutory / Other Restrictions on Nonfund Based Limits

-(i) Primary (urban) co-operative banks are required to strictly observe exosure noms and statutory / other restrictions prescribed for non-fund based limits (e.g. LCs, Guarantees, Co-acceptances, etc.) as detailed in the Master Circular on 'Exposure Norms and Statutory / Other Restrictions.

-- (ii) The exposure ceilings and other restrictions particularly prescribed for - a) total credit exposure including non-fund based limits, - b) unsecured guarantees, - c) advances to bank's Directors, - d) loans and advances to relatives of Directors, - e) advances to nominal members,
+- (i) UCBs are required to strictly observe exposure norms and statutory / other restrictions prescribed for non-fund based limits (e.g. LCs, Guarantees, Co-acceptances, etc.) as detailed in the Master Circular on 'Exposure Norms and Statutory / Other Restrictions and other norms issued by RBI from time to time. - (ii) The exposure ceilings and other restrictions particularly prescribed for - a) total credit exposure including non-fund based limits, - b) unsecured guarantees, - c) advances to bank's Directors, - d) loans and advances to relatives of Directors, - e) advances to nominal members, must be strictly observed.